Flashlights

 1- Folomov Hero (starter flashlight)

-This is the best budget option!
+This is a great budget option!
 It is also the smallest 18650 battery type light on the market.
-It’s included in some of the tube kits from my store.

 Specs: 3.9” long